-Perched on the northern shores of Lake Victoria, Entebbe is located in the Wakiso District of Uganda, just under 40km south of Uganda's capital, Kampala.
-It’s a verdant, safe city that has long been a popular launch pad for travelers wanting to explore the rest of Uganda, as well as those who are interested in seeing the city in its own right.
+Perched on the northern shores of Lake Victoria, Entebbe is located in the Wakiso District of Uganda, just under 40 km south of Uganda's capital, Kampala.
+It’s a verdant, safe city.
+You can use it as a launch pad to explore the rest of Uganda—or focus on experiencing the city in its own right.

 Some of the best things to do in Entebbe involve the city’s abundant wildlife attractions.
 The city’s botanic gardens are a haven for bird watching, while the nearby Mabamba wetlands are home to the elusive shoebill.
 Visitors can also get up close and personal with wildlife at the Uganda Wildlife Education Centre, popularly known as Entebbe Zoo, which is dedicated to rehabilitating and rehoming animals orphaned by poachers.

 Entebbe is also a great springboard to Lake Victoria’s many islands, most notably the stunning Ssese Islands and Chimpanzee Island, which, as the name suggests, is a chimpanzee sanctuary.

 Entebbe has a significant population of residents from India; as a result, the city’s food culture takes a distinct Asian slant, although the rise in the number of international restaurants nods towards Entebbe’s increasing cosmopolitanism.
 In short, Entebbe has it all: beaches, culture, stunning wildlife, and great food.